nucypher/nufhe/README.md

     import nufhe

     rng = numpy.random.RandomState()
-    private_key, public_key = nufhe.nufhe_key_pair(thr, rng)
+    private_key, public_key = nufhe.make_key_pair(thr, rng)

-`nufhe_key_pair` takes some keyword parameters that affect the security of the algorithm; the default values correspond to about 110 bits of security.
+`make_key_pair` takes some keyword parameters that affect the security of the algorithm; the default values correspond to about 110 bits of security.

 ### Encryption